-Sweet potato fries are a sweet and crispy occasional indulgence that anyone can enjoy without guilt.
-Yes, deep frying sweet potatoes adds calories and fat, but they are still high in vitamin A and cooking them yourself means you control what kind of oil is used and how much salt is added.
+Sweet potato fries are a sweet and crispy indulgence that anyone can enjoy.
+Yes, deep frying sweet potatoes adds calories and fat, but they're still high in vitamin A. And cooking them yourself means you control what kind of oil is used and how much salt is added.

-Wash the sweet potatoes in cold water.
-Cut the ends off and then peel the potatoes with a vegetable peeler or a knife.
+- Cut off the ends and peel the potatoes with a vegetable peeler or a knife.

-Slice the sweet potatoes lengthwise into French fry shapes, or push them through a French fry cutter, if you want them to be more uniform.
+- Slice the sweet potatoes lengthwise into French fry shapes or push them through a French fry cutter, if you want them to be more uniform.

-Soak the sliced fries in ice water while you fill the deep fryer about halfway full of canola or vegetable oil and bring the heat up to 375 degrees Fahrenheit.
+- Soak the sliced fries in ice water while you fill the deep fryer about halfway full of canola or vegetable oil and bring the heat up to 375 degrees Fahrenheit.

-Drain and dry the sweet potato slices completely.
+- Drain and dry the sweet potato slices completely.
 Any water left on them may splatter when you add them to the hot oil, so be thorough.

-Continue frying the sweet potatoes in small batches until they are all done.
-Serve them immediately, because they are best when they're fresh and hot.
+- Continue frying the sweet potatoes in small batches until they're all done.

 - Serve them immediately, because they're best when they're fresh and hot!